DFE-Digital/social-work-induction-programme-digital-service/apps/auth-service/README.md

 ## Overview

-Auth service (`auth-service`) provides an API for authentication and data retrieval/persistence.
+`auth-service` provides an API for authentication and data retrieval/persistence.
 It is an ASP.NET Core 8 web application.

 ## One Login integration